danielavazquez/exchange-rate-calculator/README.md

 ## Description

-A web app which uses a search input and Giphy's API to display gifs on a page.
+A web app which uses a fetch API to make an HTTP request to a third party API to get some exchange rates.

 ## Installation